martin-micimo/ansible-haproxy/README.md

 By Default this Role comes with the [Prometheus Metrics Plugin](https://www.haproxy.com/blog/haproxy-exposes-a-prometheus-metrics-endpoint) enabled on the localhost Port **8404** as defined in the `haproxy_prometheus_port` Variable.

-It is configured in the Default prometheus Frontend:
+It is configured in the Default Prometheus Frontend:

 ```yaml
 haproxy_frontend_vars: